dnix/performa/README.md

 ---

-## Note from the Author
+## 📝 Note from the Author

-My name is **[Dave](https://github.com/dnix)** 👋.
+My name is [Dave](https://github.com/dnix) 👋.
 I like building useful tech for real estate and energy.

-My goal with Performa is to move the real estate industry beyond brittle spreadsheets and black-box software.
+My goal with [Performa](https://github.com/dnix/performa) is to nudge the real estate industry beyond brittle spreadsheets and black-box software -- toward a standard protocol.

 There is a better way.
 Let's build it together! 🚀

 <br>